13 The Polynomials package

 -4 + 4∙x + 3∙x2 - 4∙x3 + x4

 The product is expanded for storage by Polynomials, which may not be desirable for some uses.
-A new variable can produced by calling variable(); so we could have constructed p by:
+A new variable can be produced by calling variable(); so we could have constructed p by:

 x = variable()